CSCfi/csc-user-guide/FAQ.md

 bash tests/run_tests.sh
 ```

-The tests depend on the Conda environment, so remember to activate it before running them.
+The tests depend on the Conda environment, so remember to activate it before running them, or use `conda run -n docs-env bash tests/run_tests.sh`.

 #### Scripts